SenorKarlos/PGTools2/docs/source/install-pgpool.rst

 Adding Accounts into PGPool
 ===========================

    Once PGPool is setup you can load accounts into it.
-To lvl0 to lvl29 accounts you should create a text file that has all your accounts in it.
+For lvl0 to lvl29 accounts you should create a text file that has all your accounts in it.
 It should look something like this:

    .. code-block:: bash